buosseph/rasp/readme.md

 An audio signal processing library in Rust.

-This mainly is a project for me to learn, and implement, various DSP concepts.
+This is a side project for me to learn, and implement, various DSP concepts.

 ## Design
 The design, and general usage, of this library is greatly influenced by [The Synthesis Toolkit](https://ccrma.stanford.edu/software/stk/index.html) which is hosted by CCRMA and written in C++.
-All components implement a `tick` function, which passes an audio sample into the component to process and returns some output.
+All components implement a `tick` function, which take an audio sample to process and returns some output.

-## TODO
-- Main Features
-  - [ ] Add examples
-    - [ ] One per component
-    - [ ] Multi-channel data examples
-  - [ ] Benchmarks and profiling against STK C++ equivalent

 ### Future Additions
-Features and components I'd like to add in the future, none of which are guaranteed.
+Features and components I'd like to add in the future.

-- Allpass interpolating delay? (under `mod filter`, see `stk::DelayA`)
+- `AllpassDelay`, an all-pass interpolating delay-line (see `stk::DelayA`)
+- More filters (Based on DSPFilters by vinniefalco, all optional)
+  - `filter::butterworth`
+  - `filter::chebyshev1`
+  - `filter::chebyshev2`
+  - `filter::elliptic`
+  - `filter::bessel`
+  - `filter::legendre`
-- Common Effects?
+- Common effects?
 (All optional, or just as examples)
   - CombFilter
   - Chorus
   - Flanger